 4 duct problems that reduce air flow and your comfort

 Your air ducts can’t properly distribute air throughout your space when vents and registers are closed or blocked.
 That can happen by accident when furniture is rearranged and no one pays attention to where the vents are located.
-But more often workers take matters into their own hands when they are too hot or cold, and close the vents or intentionally block them with furniture.
+But more often employees take matters into their own hands when they are too hot or cold, and close the vents or intentionally block them with furniture.

 Related article: Office Air Conditioning Battles: Take Control Before Workers Do

 Especially when HVAC maintenance has been neglected, dust and debris can accumulate in the ductwork.
 Over time, air flow is reduced and can eventually become completely blocked.
-When one duct run is blocked, you may experience those temperature variance symptoms in different parts of your office.
+When one duct run is blocked, you may experience those temperature variance symptoms in different parts of your space.

 If dirty ductwork is causing your air flow problems, investing in duct cleaning service can be a quick and easy solution.